Widely held unsupported assumption perpetuated by hunters.

 Hunting just skews natural population dynamics, disrupting the self-regulating trophic cascade.
 Then more hunting is framed as the self-serving population control "solution" to the problem caused by hunting in the first place.
 Plus, funds for conservation generated by hunting are wildly exaggerated.

-- Further rigged populations: Programs are in place to artificially bolster “game” populations transported over state lines for this purpose, further rigging population dynamics and justifying more "population control."
+Further rigged populations: Programs and breeding "farms" are in place to artificially bolster “game” populations transported over state lines for this purpose, further rigging population dynamics and justifying more "population control."

 Annual contributions to habit/wildlife conservation from the 10 largest non-profit conservations ($2.5B)